cuffyca/NNLBD/guide/faq.md

 # Why does the CD-2 model have it's own task specification? <a name="cd2_model_task_specification"></a>

-This model's output differs from all others (i.e. it's output space is single-class classification vs our multi-label models).
+This model's output differs from all others (i.e. it's output space is single-class classification vs our multi-label model).
 This requires a specific evaluation approach in comparison to our general approach.
 To separate these approaches, we created distinct tasks for the `CD-2` model.

 # What's needed to generate the HOC datasets and embeddings with a Windows OS? <a name="a_priori_preprocessing_on_windows"></a>

-When reduplicating our previous works for our [Base Multi-Label Models](./base_ml_model/README.md) over the [Cancer landmark discovery datasets](https://lbd.lionproject.net/downloads), you will need to use the [NN for LBD](https://github.com/cambridgeltl/nn_for_LBD) system to generate the training datasets, evaluation datasets, and word embeddings.
+When reduplicating our previous works for our [Base Multi-Label Model](./base_ml_model/README.md) over the [Cancer landmark discovery datasets](https://lbd.lionproject.net/downloads), you will need to use the [NN for LBD](https://github.com/cambridgeltl/nn_for_LBD) system to generate the training datasets, evaluation datasets, and word embeddings.
 (See [here](./reduplicating_work/dla_for_closed_lbd.md) for further details).
 To get around using a Linux operating system to use the `NN for LBD` package, you will need to take a couple of extra steps.

 ## Requirements